Trek to the Base Camp of the tallest mountain in the world!

 Trip Cost Includes:

-• Group Airport transfers during the standard itinerary.
+• Group Airport pick up and drop during the standard itinerary.
+(Not included in standard package).

 • Experienced & Qualified Guide for the trek.